balena-io-modules/jellyschema/README.md

 ## What is it ?

-This is is a Rust (edition 2018) library that is intended to be used as a translation mechanism between the [configuration DSL](https://github.com/balena-io/balena/blob/832f5551127dd8e1e82fa082bea97fc4db81c3ce/specs/configuration-dsl.md) and the `JSON + UI Schema` world.
+This is is a Rust (edition 2018) library that is intended to be used as a translation mechanism between balena's configuration DSL and the JSON Schema and UI Schema..
 The is not production ready yet, however it supports some real-life cases already.
 The plan is to have this library be available to be used from Rust code but also as a Node module to be used from Node and in-browser code, through WASM.